The Dimensionality of Torque

 “Torque” is rotational force: the measure of how hard you’re twisting something.
 We don’t measure it directly; we can only take a definite measurement of it by gauging the amount of linear force that it exerts at a given distance from the axis of rotation.
 Because of how levers work, this force is high if you’re close to the axis and low if you’re a long ways off.
 The linear force times the length of the lever-arm from the center equals the torque.
 So we measure it in foot-pounds or newton-meters.
 If you double the length, you halve the force, and the product is the same, so the particular force and length numbers don’t matter — only the combined value does.

 Work equals torque times amount of rotation.
-The correct SI unit of torque is not newton-meters, but newton-meters per radian.
+A valid SI-ish unit of torque is not newton-meters, but newton-meters per radian.
+Or joules per radian, if you wish.

 So why don’t people mention the radians?
 Because radians are defined as arc-length over radius: a distance divided by a distance.
 This cancels out to a pure number, a dimensionless ratio.
 Or so it is traditionally argued.